 7. Assign one factor (safe, sufficient, affordable, acceptable and physically accessible) to different groups.
-Ask students to consider a factor that contributes to the right of water for each human.
+Ask students to think consider a factor that contributes to the right of water for each human.
 Why do they believe the UN focused on these five factors as contributors toward water as a right?
+Why is

-Why is that factor important for human water consumption?
+- that factor important for human water consumption?
 Write or draw the ideas on chart paper and share the discussion and ideas with the class.
-Each person in the group must contribute in the presentation to the class.

-8. Show students the website "United Nations, International Decade for Action 'Water for Life' 2005-2015" www.un.org/waterforlifedecade/human\right\to\water.shtml.
+Each person in the group must contribute in the presentation to the class. - 8.
+Show students the website "United Nations, International Decade for Action 'Water for Life' 2005-2015" (www.un.org/waterforlifedecade/human_right_to_water.shtml).
 As a class, read through the statements for the five factors "safe, sufficient, affordable, acceptable and physically accessible."
-Remind students that each of these factors contributes toward the type of water that should be available to each human.

-RECOMMENDED ASSESSMENT FOR LEARNING: In pairs, ask students to choose one factor.
+Tell students that each of these factors contributes toward the type of water that should be available to each human. - 9.
+Exit Ticket: In pairs, ask students to choose one factor.
 Have a discussion about what would happen to the quality of water if the factor did not meet the required standards.
 For example: Water is unsafe to drink because it has been contaminated.
 What happens?